CHAS-Health/EntraID-Role-Best-Practices/Security Engineer - Tier 1.md

 | microsoft.office365.supportTickets/allEntities/allTasks | Create and manage Microsoft 365 service requests |
 | microsoft.office365.webPortal/allEntities/standard/read | Read basic properties on all resources in the Microsoft 365 admin center |

-# Defender XDR Role-Based Access Control (RBAC)
-Defender XDR now has its own set of permissions which can be created and assigned to the Defender XDR suite of tools, with more on the way.
-It is best-practice to utilize Defender XDR RBAC for controlling Microsoft Defender XDR permissions to things like Defender ATP, Defender for Endpoint, Defender Cloud App Security, Defender for Identity, and more.
-This gives you the most granular control over these modules, and is far superior to the default Azure Entra ID Roles.

 [## Defender XDR RBAC - Tier 1](https://github.com/CHAS-Health/EntraID-Role-Best-Practices/blob/a11c2c8f4079604b3362d288171f8a2f51f71852/Defender%20XDR%20RBAC%20-%20Tier%201.md)
 This is a custom role that will need to be created.
 See the documentation [here](https://github.com/CHAS-Health/EntraID-Role-Best-Practices/blob/a11c2c8f4079604b3362d288171f8a2f51f71852/Defender%20XDR%20RBAC%20-%20Tier%201.md) for a full guide, or click the header.